 We have five key tasks for our annual monitoring reports:

 - reviewing progress in preparing the local development documents

 - assessing how well these documents are being put into action

-- when policies are not put into action, we explain why this is, and either what we are doing to make sure they are put into action or what we are doing to change or replace the policy
+- when policies are not put into action, we explain why, and either what we are doing to make sure they are put into action or what we are doing to change or replace the policy

 - highlighting key effects of the policies and whether these are what was originally planned